 For more details, see Widget Catalog.

 The Query Tile widget now supports up to 10 conditional rules and has selectable colors (Figure 17).
-This is extremely handy when you want to use these tiles as KPIs to identify health and/or action that may be needed.
+This is extremely handy when you want to use these tiles as key performance indicators (KPI) to identify health and/or action that may be needed.

 The Pull Request widget now supports multiple sizes, allowing users to control the height of the widget.
 We're working on making most of the widgets we ship resizable, so look for more here.